 Novel Writing Software: the tools you really need

 If you are going to write a novel, you need novel writing software.
-Unless you’re one of those crazy people who writes in crayon.
-But then you wouldn’t be here would you?
+Unless you’re one of those crazy people who write in crayon.
+But then you wouldn’t be here, would you?

 I’m a commercially published author, so I’ve been through the process of writing a novel and found the novel writing software that works for me.
-I’ve written a prizewinning alternate history novel using this setup, as well as dozens of short stories.
-That’s well over two hundred thousand words.
+I’ve written hundreds of thousands of words using this setup, including a commercially published, prizewinning alternate history novel and dozens of short stories and articles.

 So, here’s a list of all the novel writing software I use.